 Best earbuds for audiophiles

 These are excellent earbuds, with incredible, studio-quality sound.
 They’re also a huge headache.
-When I went to configure the touch sensitive settings — I wanted to be able to trigger noise cancelling with the left ear and play/pause on the right — I almost gave up.
+When I went to configure the touch sensitive settings — I wanted to be able to trigger noise canceling with the left ear and play/pause on the right — I almost gave up.
 It just took forever for the earbuds to figure out that the commands had been adjusted.
 After I paired my phone with the earbuds it managed to work out but it was a learning curve some people might not be able to forgive at this price point.
 Once I managed to get them set up, though, they were exceptional.
-In terms of fit, when I wore them for a run, they were even more comfortable than the 1000XM3s.
+In terms of fit, when I wore them for a run, they were incredibly comfortable.
 With ANC activated, the battery life is a decent 6 hours.
 The sound really managed to shine when I turned up the volume while listening to tracks from James Blake’s album, Unluck; its crackling snare hits managed to stand out without overwhelming the soulful vocals.
 When I listened to the popular track, “Grindin” from the Clipse’s Lord Willin, I was reminded of why every student would bang the beat on every public school table in 2002.
 The earbuds managed to balance the vocals and bouncy drums all without any sense of the grimy harshness you might expect from lesser headphones.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.